Montréal Québec Canada

 → VISA AND OTHER DOCUMENTATION

 Visa-exempt foreign nationals who fly to or transit through Canada are expected to have an Electronic Travel Authorization (eTA).
-Exceptions include U.S citizens and travelers with a valid Canadian visa.
+Exceptions include U.S. citizens and travellers with a valid Canadian visa.

-To find out whether or not you have a visa, please visit the Canada Immigration & Citizenship website.
+To find out whether or not you need a visa, please visit the Canada Immigration & Citizenship website.

 → CONVERTING YOUR CURRENCY